CTU-Robotics/.github/profile/README.md

 We welcome contributions from fellow students and enthusiasts!
 Check out our repositories and feel free to submit pull requests, open issues, or share your ideas with us.

 ## 🤝 Join Us
-Are you a CTU student passionate about robotics and looking to get hands-on experience?
+Are you a university student passionate about robotics and looking to get hands-on experience?
 [Join](https://docs.google.com/forms/d/e/1FAIpQLSdDfbLtrZZvm7TWWIdU0UNftfVXoz_zWv8bz0zKtLsVB1tFbg/viewform) our team!
 Reach out to us through our website or social media channels to learn more about how you can get involved.

 ## 📬 Contact
 Have questions or want to learn more about our projects?
-Feel free to contact us via email at ctu-robotics@gmail.com or through our social media channels.
+Feel free to contact us via email at cturobotics@gmail.com or through our social media channels.

 ## 🌟 Support Us
-Support the CTU Rover Team by sponsoring our organization.
+Support the CTU Robotics Team by making partnership with our organization.
 Your contributions help us continue our mission of fostering innovation and providing valuable learning opportunities for students.